Community Life Service Group

 Sattva Social Club

 The mission of the Sattva Social Club is to support the sangha by creating opportunities to relax together and nurture supportive connections in the dharma.
-We plan movie nights, potlucks, presentations, Tara Dancing events and more.
-Have an idea?
-Let us know!
-Care to join us?
-We’d love it if you did!
-Contact SattvaSocialClub@kcc.org or one of our members directly.
+To propose an activity for the sangha that you would like to support, email .

 Needs & Care Group